flatsec/flatsec.github.io/_posts/2014-10-08-git-crypted.md

 ### Conclusion

 I like [git-crypt](https://github.com/AGWA/git-crypt) because it's pretty simple to use.
-It's also nice to be able to store passwords and other sensitive information right in the repository.
+I think information technology is battling with complexity right now, so simple is good.
+It's also nice to be able to store passwords and other sensitive information right in the repository with the rest of the code.
 Using gpg with git-crypt would also make for a pretty good workflow.

 There is a lot more to think about in terms of keeping secrets, but for the purposes of this blog post I just wanted to go over a quick introduction to git-crypt using a shared key file, which might be a good way to get your team introduced to encrypting files in git repository.